 After graduating from WSU with school records of most singles wins (98), second most doubles wins (77) and second most career wins (175), Camper competed professionally on the ATP Tour from 2002-04.

-Camper has also had success as an independent junior development coach for the past 9 years, working with players one-on-one with the desire to play college tennis.
-He is currently developing four nationally-ranked junior players for their college careers.
+Camper has also had success as an independent junior development coach for the past 9 years, working with players one-on-one with the desire to play college tennis, having developed four nationally-ranked junior players for their college careers.